About Moya Meaker

 Winemaking in Elgin

 “Our grapes are hand-picked at optimum ripeness to ensure an expressive, elegant style.
 The Moya Meaker wines are vinified in traditional stainless steel vats using ‘punching down’ during fermentation and the wines are then aged in old French oak barrels to lend some structure and complexity whilst maintaining the round, fruit-driven character we love ” – winemaker Damien Landouar.

 1st release 2012 vintage

 Deep, dark inky purple body.
 A cocktail of violets and ripe black fruit on the nose is enrobed by hints of sweet spice.
-It is rich and round on the palate, with pretty floral notes accompanying the black fruits and almost smoky, sweet spice.
+It is smooth and rich on the palate, with pretty floral notes accompanying the black fruits and smoky, sweet spices.

-Damien pairs Moya Meaker Syrah with hearty grilled meats, steaks and stews such as Springbok, Ostrich or Kudu.
+Damien pairs Moya Meaker Syrah with grilled meats and game such as Springbok, Ostrich or Kudu.